Clairo: 2011–2016: Early career

-Cottrill began recording covers on her laptop at the age of 13, beginning with a cover of a Maroon 5 song.
-In a 2015 interview with Rookie, she recalled of this first recording, "It took me hours to figure out if I wanted to post it on Facebook or not to even tell my friends that I'd made it.
+When Clairo was 13 years old, she began learning to play guitar, first by way of formal lessons, but largely via tutorials on YouTube, copying hand movements.
+Clairo began recording cover versions on her laptop that year, beginning with a cover version of a Maroon 5 song.
+She recalled of this first recording, "It took me hours to figure out if I wanted to post it on Facebook or not to even tell my friends that I'd made it.
 I was so nervous about it!
 I just closed my eyes and did it, and then I closed my computer and tried not to think about it".

-She performed cover songs at local businesses including Blue Dry Goods.
-MTV contacted her at the time to record a song to be used as background music for a television show on MTV, but the song was never aired.
-She began posting music to Bandcamp under the names Clairo and DJ Baby Benz while attending Concord-Carlisle High School in Concord, Massachusetts.
-She began posting covers, songs, and DJ mixes of rap music on SoundCloud.
-She also put three short films on an old YouTube channel and maintained a second channel for covers and short films.
+In her teens, MTV contacted her to record background music for an MTV television show, but the song never aired.
+She has posted music to Bandcamp under the monikers Clairo and DJ Baby Benz.
+She has also posted cover versions, songs, and DJ mixes of rap music on SoundCloud.
+Clairo uploaded three short films on a different YouTube channel and maintained a second channel for cover versions and short films.

 She launched her EP Do U Wanna Fall in Love? in 2013 after releasing several home recordings.
-A few additional EPs, including Aquarius Boy, Late Show, Moth Girl, Metal Heart, and Have a Nice Day, came after this in 2015.
+In 2015, she released more EPs of 3 or 4 songs each on Bandcamp: Aquarius Boy, Late Show, Moth Girl, Metal Heart, and Have a Nice Day.